anthill/blog/_drafts/counting-coworkers-with-machine-learning.markdown

 If the box is below zero, the model finds more humans as it should, if it is above zero, it doesn't find all the faces in the picture.

 The red line representing the mean progress of each model shows that building a model is an iterative process.
 The grey box of the test 27 shows a pretty nice result.
-But a closer look at the results (using images with green box as the cover) reveals that they where both false postive and missed people and the two phenomenon ballanced each others.
+But a closer look at the results (using images with green box as the cover) reveals that they where both false positive and missed people and the two phenomenon balanced each others.

 So instead of only automatically generated negative samples (this is when you take few pictures with no one and you slice them randomly), we added manually cropped negative images representing objects like bags, chairs, shoes...
 We started with only our manually cropped samples and it was catastrophic (test 33) and it made us realise how important the context was.
-With both the context provided by automatically cropped images and hand specificities, the model converged to a far better result with less false postive.
+With both the context provided by automatically cropped images and hand specificities, the model converged to a far better result with less false positive.

-As the **image analysis is made inside the sensor** the only accesible data is only the number of people, no images, nothing else.
+As the **image analysis is made inside the sensor** the only accessible data is only the number of people, no images, nothing else.
 This **ensures privacy by design.**

-The model is still not perfect and it's impossible to detect faces that overide on the image or are too small.
-However it's another intersting measurment.
+The model is still not perfect and it's impossible to detect faces that override on the image or are too small.
+However it's another interesting measurement.

 ## Next steps

-Neither ot the two techniques above are perfect but they give inforamtion.
+Neither of the two techniques above are perfect but they give information.
 The next steps on this side project is to measure other features:

 - noise level: when there is an external event, it could help the two previous techniques
 - brightness: each lamp automatically turns off when nobody is around it